protegeproject/protege/frames/index.md

 * **Delete** <img src="{{site.baseurl}}/assets/frame/button-delete.png" width="22px"/> - Removes the row and hence removes the underlying axiom from its containing ontology.

 * **Edit** <img src="{{site.baseurl}}/assets/frame/button-edit.png" width="22px"/> - Displays a popup editor that allows the row content (and hence underlying axiom) to be edited.

+## Section Header Keyboard Shortcuts

+* **Enter/Return** - If a section header is selected, pressing Enter/Return is equivalent to pressing the + button for that section header.
+For example, pressing enter if the "SubClass Of" header is selected in the Class Description View will display the dialog to enter a class expression that will be added as a row in this section.

+## Row Keyboard Shortcuts

+* **Enter/Return** - If a row is selected, pressing Enter/Return is a shortcut for pressing the edit button for that row.

+* **Ctrl+Delete (Cmd+Delete)** - If a row is selected, then pressing Ctrl+Delete (Cmd+Delete on a Mac) is a shortcut for pressing the Delete button.